 Where is Homecoming held?

-Homecoming takes place on the main UWF campus in Pensacola, including the Cannon Green, the Aquatic Center and Soccer Complex.
+Homecoming takes place at several locations on the main UWF campus in Pensacola, including the Cannon Green, Field House, Aquatic Center and Soccer Complex.
 Football events will take place at Community Maritime Park in downtown Pensacola.
 Please refer to our schedule for details.

 What events are part of UWF Homecoming?

-During Homecoming, we Transform the Campus, compete in Spirit Competitions, present the Homecoming Court, crown Mr. and Ms. UWF, get hyped at a Pep Rally, play games and eat lunch at Cannon Fest, journey out on our own Golden Fleece Challenge, rock out during a concert, tailgate before the men’s and women’s soccer games, race cardboard boats across the pool and more!
+During Homecoming, we Transform the Campus, compete in the Golden Fleece Challenge, present the Homecoming Court, crown Mr. or Ms. UWF, celebrate Cannon Fest, dance during a concert, tailgate before cheering on our Argos at the football game, race cardboard boats across the pool and more!
 We strive each year to make UWF Homecoming innovative and exciting while maintaining our traditions within the campus community.

 How much do the events cost?